 Distributed acoustic sensing (DAS) is the measure of vibrations, caused by acoustic disturbances, along the length of a fiber optic cable, which acts as a continuous sensor.

 Fiber optic cable is made of glass or plastic strands.
 These strands are highly efficient at transmitting light.
 DAS systems use an interrogator unit to pulse light down the fiber using a laser.
-This light pulse travels down the entire path of the fiber until it reaches the end and then comes back.
-Along the fiber path, the light may encounter acoustic disturbance which causes a microscopic elongation or compression of the fiber (strain on a micro level).
+This light pulse travels down the entire path of the fiber until it reaches the end, and then comes back.
+Along the fiber path, the light may encounter an acoustic disturbance that causes a microscopic elongation or compression of the fiber—strain on a micro level.
 This strain causes a change in the phase relation/amplitude.
-When the pulsed light is received back at the interrogator unit, we read in the acoustic disturbances, which we can use to tell what is happening along the fiber path.
-This method of using a coherent laser pulse and measuring strain along fiber is called Coherent Optic Time Domain Reflectometry (CODTR) utilizing the principles of Rayleigh back-scattering.
+When the pulsed light is received back at the interrogator unit, we read in the acoustic disturbances and use them to tell what is happening along the fiber path.
+This method of using a coherent laser pulse and measuring strain along fiber is called coherent optic time domain reflectometry (CODTR) and utilizes the principles of Rayleigh back-scattering.

 What frequencies can be detected?

-As an example, footsteps on the ground are typically between 20–90 Hz (although this can vary depending on the surface).
-These footsteps will also carry a certain force as they make contact with the ground.
-This force is the decibel loudness and affects the amplitude of the disturbances we measure.
+As an example, footsteps on the ground are typically between 20–90 Hz, although this can vary depending on the surface.
+Footsteps also carry a certain force as they make contact with the ground.
+This force is the decibel loudness, and it affects the amplitude of the disturbances we measure.